explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 - prefix
 - suffix

-Most of these are straightforward. `shape` can technically be customized, though that's not usually done. `norm` is more likely to be customized, and spaCy doesn't prescribe any particular type of normalization.
+Most of these are straightforward.
+All of them can be customized, and (except `orth`) probably should be since the defaults are based on English, but in practice this is rarely done at present.

 ### Lookups